Quickstart guide

 If you received a “conda: command not found” error, see this troubleshooting topic to resolve the issue.

-file to use Anaconda’s private repository channels.
-For more information, see Channels.
+file to utilize Anaconda’s curated repository channels.
+For more information about the anaconda-auth

 -